yettsyjk/Jets/README.md

 ## MVP+
  - Stretch Goal: This leads to a sub-menu where the user chooses the type of Jet.
  - Stretch Goal: a user can remove a jet (or jets) by name.
- - Try implementing these stories only when you have committed and pushed a working project.
+ - Try implementing stories 11 -17 only when you have committed and pushed a working project.

 ## Copyright (c)2020 Yettsy Knapp